nette/tokenizer/readme.md

 ## Processing the tokens

-Now that we know how to create tokens from string, lets effectively process them using `TokenIterator`.
-The `TokenIterator` is not a standard iterator, you cannot `foreach` over it, it doesn't implement `Traversable` interface.
+Now we know how to create tokens from string.
+Let's effectively process them using `TokenIterator`.
+The `TokenIterator` is not a standard iterator.
+You cannot `foreach` over it, it doesn't implement `Traversable` interface.
 But it has a lot of really awesome methods if you need to traverse tokens!

 Let's try to parse a simple annotation from PHPDoc and create an object from it.
 What regular expressions do we need for tokens?
 All the annotations start with `@`, then there is a name, whitespace and it's value.